twitter/finatra/source/user-guide/build-new-http-server/filter.markdown

 #### Per-controller Filters

-It is also possible to add filterd per controller, using `router#add[F1 <: HttpFilter, C <: Controller]`.
+It is also possible to add filters per controller, using `router#add[F1 <: HttpFilter, C <: Controller]`.
 These filters will apply to all routes in the Controller.

 ```scala
 import DoEverythingModule